JemRF/RF-Documentation/pages/sgateway/sgw-maintenance..md

 ## Replacing the Core Processor
 Currently, this replacement requires the Smart Gateway to be returned to the manufacturer for processing.
-Possible indications the Core Processor is failing:
+Possible indications that the Core Processor is failing:
-1. Ths system does not work and the front panel lights do not come on.
+1. The system does not work, and the front panel lights do not come on.
 2. The Control Panels do not come up.
 3. If the Control Panels are displayed, but no changes can be made, that indicates a Core Processor issue.
 4. Looking inside, the red and green lights on the Core Processor are both on or both off.
-    - The proper activity of the Core Processor red and green lights is on power up, the red light will come on, then the green light will flash on and off.
+    - Upon power up, the proper activity of the Core Processor is indicated by the red and green lights.
+The red light will come on, followed by the green light flashing on and off.

 ## Install/Replace POE Power Converter
 Currently, this replacement requires the Smart Gateway to be returned to the manufacturer for processing.
 Possible indications that the POE has failed:
-1. The system does not work and the front panel lights do not come on.
+1. The system does not work, and the front panel lights do not come on.
 2. The Control Panels do not come up.
 3. Looking inside, there are no lights on.